-Leg workouts are an integral part of any well-rounded strength training program.
+Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 But what if you want to do at home leg workouts without weights?
-Are there leg exercises without weights that you can do for leg workouts at home?
+Can you do leg exercises without weights for leg workouts at home?

 In this guide, we will discuss how to put together the best leg workouts at home without equipment and provide step-by-step instructions for some of the best bodyweight leg exercises: